Eric-Robert-Lawson/attractor-oncology/Principles_First_Full_Derivation/QOL/Safety_Improvements/Fire_Prevention/Batch_Results/marketing_ideas/borax/passive_textile_cleaning/urine_harvesting/pigs/Business_Model/mosquito_optimized.md

    (Entropy-driven ammonia diffusion
    from polymer degradation)

-2. MULTI-CHAMBERED MECHANISM
+2. ELEGANT TRAP MECHANISM
-   (Dual barriers for trapping +
+   (Funnel entry with internal
-   recharge chamber)
+   barrier for retention)

 3. RECHARGE-CAPABLE DEVICE
-   (Water can be added, re-hydrates mixture, extends life)
+   (Water can be added same way as pests enter, re-hydrates mixture, extends life)

 4. ROBUST DESIGN
    (Minimal spillage, structural
-   integrity)
+   integrity, simple manufacturing)

 5. SCALABLE PRODUCT
-   (Simple geometry, high production)
+   (Simple geometry, high production, low cost)

 This is a COMPLETE SYSTEM solution.

 Not just a container.

-A bioengineered pest control device with extended lifespan and renewable performance.
+A bioengineered pest control device with extended lifespan, renewable performance, and elegant simplicity.

 Let me detail the complete specification based on your actual design vision.